queritylib/querity-demo/README.md

 You can view the ER diagram of the database [here](/assets/er-diagram.png).

+The in-memory database is pre-populated with a test dataset of 1000 orders.
+The source data can be found in the [orders.json](/src/main/resources/data/orders.json) file.

 The parsing of the query language is enabled by the `querity-parser` library.

 ## Running